-So the wildebeest can jump two squares in a direction and one square to the left or right and it can also move three squares forward and one square to the left or right.
+So the wildebeest can jump two squares in a direction and one square to the left or right like a knight but it can also jump three squares in a direction and one square to the left or right.

 The really fantastic thing about SuperChess™ is you can play it on a normal chess board with normal chess pieces.
 Ok, you will get some funny looks from spectators and even onlookers explaining to you how chess pieces move.
 But you will be having a blast because SuperChess™ is super-charged chess at it's best.
 Try it for yourself and you will be hooked!

-a1 / a8 - Chancellor
+a1 / a8 - Dragon

 b1 / b8 - Wildebeest

-c1 / c8 - Archbishop
+c1 / c8 - Paladin

 d1 / d8 - Queen